 The Trustees of Wyvern Academy will act in accordance with Section 175 / Section 157 of the Education Act 2002 and the supporting statutory guidance ‘Keeping Children Safe in Education’ (2020) to safeguard and promote the welfare of children in this school.

 The Board of Trustees is accountable for ensuring that the school meets its statutory responsibilities for safeguarding and that all policies and procedures are in place and effective.

-It is a Dorset Safeguarding Standard (recommended by the Dorset Safeguarding Children Board) that Trustees receive an annual report from the Designated Safeguarding Lead and Nominated Trustee in order to help monitor compliance with statutory responsibilities.
+It is a Pan-Dorset Safeguarding Standard (recommended by the Pan-Dorset Safeguarding Children’s Partnership) that Trustees receive an annual report from the Designated Safeguarding Lead and Nominated Trustee in order to help monitor compliance with statutory responsibilities.

-The Dorset Standards also include that each school and college completes and submits to the Safeguarding Children Board an annual audit of its safeguarding and child protection arrangements, including an action plan.
-Wyvern Academy completed the DSCB safeguarding audit tool in the Spring term of 2019 and was outstanding for the third year in a row.
+The Dorset Standards also include that each school and college completes and submits to the Safeguarding Children’ Partnership an annual audit of its safeguarding and child protection arrangements, including an action plan.
+Ofsted recognised our standards during their inspection in 2019.
+We completed the partnership’s safeguarding audit tool in 2020 and met all standards.

 All children have the right to be safeguarded from harm or exploitation whatever their: